Unicamp-OpenPower/main-site/blog/integrating-openstack-ansible-with-lets-encrypt.md

 We will not actually create a web root.
 Since Let’s Encrypt only requires writing on `your-domain.com/.well-known` directory, we will create an alias to the `.well-known` path.

 Attach to the horizon container.
-Replace the container name accordingly to your setup.
+Replace the container name accordingly with your setup.
 If you don’t know the name, run `lxc-ls | grep horizon` to get the container name.

     # lxc-attach -n infra1_horizon_container-XXXXXXXX